simonklee/godis/readme.md

 godis - a [Redis](http://redis.io) client for Go.

 * Commands API exactly mimics the Redis commands.
-It is extremly consistent with the real deal.
 * Flexible design with support for pipelines, pubsub etc.

 ## Install